dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/faq.md

 the details at [Death Assertions](reference/assertions.md#death) in the Assertions Reference.

-In particular, death tests don't like having multiple threads in the parent process.
+In particular, death tests don'type like having multiple threads in the parent process.
 So the first thing you can try is to eliminate creating threads outside of `EXPECT_DEATH()`.
 For example, you may want to use mocks or fake objects instead of real ones in your tests.